Read, subscribe and share my monthly newsletter, The [ED]it, here.

 For updates about my project 'The Singing Hills' you can subscribe to my specific quarterly/biannual newsletter, Notes from The Singing Hills.

 I was born in England to English and Irish parents and grew up in North Wales before moving to New York for 15 years to pursue scientific research on human viruses.
-In 2018 I returned to the UK and am now based near Farnham, Surrey, in south east England, just 45 minutes from London.
-I also regularly return to visit and work in North Wales.
+In 2018 I returned to the UK.

 My research background has informed my projects that concern science and health, and has led to a wider interest in the concept of One Health, which recognizes the interconnection between people, animals, plants, and their shared environment.

-More recently this has expanded into an interest in about personal connections to place, including the land and natural environment, and how each of these and the connections between them change over time.
+More recently this has led me to delve into personal connections to place, including the land and natural environment, and how each of these and the connections between them change over time.

 I am increasingly drawn towards complementing my documentary approach with traditional and alternative photographic methods, such as salt printing, cyanotype and other processes.
 This has also made me re-examine my practice with the aim of making it more sustainable.